 Corporations are able to enjoy most of the rights and responsibilities that individuals possess.
 Not only can corporations enter contracts, but they can also hire employees, sue, borrow money, loan money, own real estate, and even pay taxes.

 Starting a corporation is called “incorporating” and involves a few specific processes.
-Oftentimes these processes can be a deterrent for forming a corporation due to all the rules and regulations involved.
+Oftentimes these processes can be a deterrent to forming a corporation due to all the rules and regulations involved.
 Given the complexity of starting a corporation, you may want to seek assistance from a lawyer.

 Corporations that do not make an election to become an S corp will be taxed as a Subchapter C corporation.
 This form of a corporation has a specific issue.
 In the business world, this is called “double taxation.”